dotnet/docs/docs/fsharp/language-reference/tuples.md

 ### Converting between Reference Tuples and Struct Tuples

-Because Reference Tuples and Struct Tuples have a completely different underlying representation, they are not implicitly convertable.
-That is, code such as the following will not compile:
+Because Reference Tuples and Struct Tuples have a completely different underlying representation, they are not implicitly convertible.
+That is, code such as the following won't compile:

 [!code-fsharp[Main](../../../samples/snippets/fsharp/tuples/interop.fsx#L5-L12)]